WRWhite/PingTest/README.md

 ip-address,host-name
 ```

 PingTest will creat a log file containing the results of the "ping" on each host in the host_data.csv file.
-This file is then automatically emailed as an attachment to the email list in a file called email-list.txt, one email per line.
-This file can be passed as a command line arguement to ping_amd_send.py eg:
+This file is then automatically emailed as an attachment to the email list in a file passed as a command line argument, one email per line eg:

 ```
-python ping_and_send.py email-list
+python ping_and_send.py email-list.txt
 ```

-If the  email-list.txt file is not provide, ping_and_send.py will use the hard coded default.
+If the  email-list.txt file is not provided, ping_and_send.py will still run but no emails will be sent.

 Create a Windows task in Task Scheduler to run the task daily at a convenient time.
 Alternatively simply inport the
 "Win10-Task-Scheduler_PingTest.xml" file into Windows Task Scheduler.